-Visible light communication would typically not work, when you turn off the lights, ie., there is no power transmitted in the visible light spectrum.
+Visible light communication would typically no longer work, when you turn off the lights, i.e., there is no power transmitted in the visible light spectrum.
 In certain scenarios, one could resort to very low light illumination (lights are dimmed down to the point when they appear to be completely off) using extremely sensitive light detectors such as photomultipliers or avalanche photodiodes (APDs).
 However, for typical visible light communication systems that are currently being envisioned, communication would not be possible when the lights are off.
 In such a scenario, one would resort to infrared light for communication and/or radio frequency communication.
 [1,4,8,12]

 Can we see LC lights flicker?